Can You Repair a Sewer Line Without Digging It Up?

 Oklahoma’s clay-heavy soil conditions can make traditional excavation particularly challenging and expensive, making trenchless technology especially valuable for local homeowners.
 The expansive clay soils common throughout the Edmond area can shift and put stress on sewer lines, but trenchless repairs can address these issues without the massive disruption of full excavation.

-When Trenchless Repair May Not Be Possible
+When Is Trenchless Repair Not Possible?

 While trenchless technology is remarkably versatile, certain situations still require traditional excavation.
 These include pipes that have completely collapsed, extensive bellied sections where pipes have sagged significantly, or situations where tree roots have caused catastrophic structural failure.
 Additionally, if your sewer line has significant offset joints or the pipe material is incompatible with lining techniques, excavation may be necessary.